UCL-ARC/FRIDGE-GOV/README.md

 - **Standards-compliant:** Meets SATRE and NHS requirements
 - **Practical:** Provides actionable guidance for implementation

+### Development Tooling

+This documentation was developed using:
+- **AI Assistant:** Kiro IDE
+- **Model:** Claude 3.7 Sonnet (Anthropic)
+- **Development Approach:** Iterative prompt-based documentation generation with human oversight and editing and domain expertise

+All prompts used during development are documented in [sourcefiles/prompts_log.md](sourcefiles/prompts_log.md) to provide transparency about the documentation creation process.

 ## Contact and Support

 For more information about FRIDGE: